jonnymind/SIRPAS/Source/Base_System/Damage_and_injury.md

 The count of **DP**s left after the defences are applied is called *effective damage* (**ED**), and is used to evaluate the effect of the damage on the character.

->In many RPGs, a form of *health*, *constitution* or similar statistic determines how how much damage a character can take.
-In SIRPAS, similar attributes determine how the damage impacts on the character, reducing the effective damage it receives.
-More than stacking a single statistic, characters can acquire multiple resistances, skills and advantages to become progressively less affected by the same amount of damage.

 ## Wounds and Injury Points {#BaM-m-wounds}